Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Betting Insights

-- The Stars have been a moneyline favorite 65 times this season, and have finished 41-24 in those games.
+- The Stars have put together a 41-24 record when favored on the moneyline this season.

 Kraken Betting Insights

-- The Kraken have won 24, or 46.2%, of the 52 games they have played while the underdog this season.
+- This season the Kraken have won 24 of the 52 games, or 46.2%, in which they've been an underdog.

-- Seattle has entered 32 games this season as an underdog by +120 or more and is 19-13 in those contests.
+- Seattle is 19-13 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Kraken have a 45.5% chance to win this game based on the implied probability of the moneyline.
+- Sportsbooks have implied, given the moneyline set for this matchup, that the Kraken have a 45.5% chance to win.

 Stars vs Kraken Additional Info